-Beauty therapists provide treatments for the face and body, such as facials, massage, laser hair removal, waxing and pedicures.
+Beauty therapists provide treatments such as facials, massage, laser hair removal, waxing and pedicures.

 Beauty therapists usually earn

-Pay for beauty therapists varies depending on what type of work they do and their hours.
-They may receive bonuses and commissions.
+Pay for beauty therapists varies depending on the type of work they do and their hours.

 - New beauty therapists usually start on the minimum wage.